 }

-If you don’t need a specific error code, use the two-argument constructor — it defaults to GENERIC_REQUEST_ERROR:
+You can also throw JsonApiRequestValidationException directly with an error code, detail message, and optionally an error source.
+If you don’t need a specific error code, use the single-argument constructor — it defaults to GENERIC_REQUEST_ERROR:

-For situations where a resource is not found — either throw ResourceNotFoundException or use built-in helper methods on the operation level: ResourceOperations#throwResourceNotFoundException(JsonApiRequest).
+For situations where a resource is not found — either throw ResourceNotFoundException directly or use the exists(predicate) assertion which throws it automatically when the predicate fails:

 Exception Hierarchy